th-we/deskflow-wiki/Compiling.md

+This guide is for compiling Synergy Core v1.9 and up (including v2.0).
+If using v1.3.5 to v1.8, follow the [[Compiling Legacy|Compiling-Legacy-v1.3.5-to-v1.8]] guide.

 # Dependencies

-This guide is for Core v1.9 and up (including v2.0).

-If using v1.3.5 to v1.8, follow the [[Compiling Legacy|Compiling-Legacy-v1.3.5-to-v1.8]] guide.

 ## Windows